 Results of National Youth Risk Behavior Survey

-In August, 2016, the Centers for Disease Control and Prevention (CDC) released the results of an anonymous survey it conducted in 2015, called the National Youth Risk Behavior Survey (YRBS)1.
+In August 2016, the Centers for Disease Control and Prevention (CDC) released their results of an anonymous survey conducted in 2015, called the National Youth Risk Behavior Survey (YRBS)1.
 It is based on responses from about 15,600 students nationwide, including rural areas.
 Of all the participants, 2% said they were gay, 6% said they were bisexual, and 3% said they weren’t sure of their sexual identity.
-An extrapolation of these results suggest that of the 16 million students who attended public and private high schools last year, roughly 321,000 were gay or lesbian and 964,000 were bisexual.
+An extrapolation of these results suggests that of the 16 million students who attended public and private high schools last year, roughly 321,000 were gay or lesbian and 964,000 were bisexual.
 This study found that lesbian, gay and bisexual (LGB) high school students are far more likely than their classmates to be raped or assaulted in a dating situation, feel unsafe, and are at a higher risk for suicide.
-Specifically it showed:
+Specifically, it showed:

 - About 1 in 5 (LGB) students said they had been raped at some point in their lives, compared to 1 in 20 of their heterosexual peers.

 - Nearly 1 in 5 (LGB) students who had gone out with someone in the past year said their date committed some form of physical violence towards them like hitting them or slamming them against a wall.
 That was more than two times the amount of violence that was reported by heterosexual students.

 - More than 1 in 3 (LGB) students said they had been bullied in school, compared to 1 in 5 straight kids.

 - More than 1 in 10 gay, (LGB) students said they had skipped school the past month due to safety concerns.
 Less than 1 in 20 heterosexual kids reported the same.

 - More than 1 in 4 of (LGB) students said they had attempted suicide in the previous 12 months, whereas 1 in 16 straight kids reported they had attempted suicide